1 in 3 men would give up watching football to get rid of their belly fat - NewsBreak

 NEW YORK — Watching college football every Saturday and NFL games every Sunday afternoon is an absolute must for millions of men across the country.
 And while throwing back some cold ones to wash down a plate of spicy chicken wings goes hand in hand with football, many fans are keenly aware that this simply isn’t good for their bellies.

-In a new poll of 2,000 American men over the age of 30, more than one-third (37%) would give up football games or other sporting events for two months if it meant they could sport a six-pack or a flat stomach.Smartphones and social media linked to a rise in teen loneliness
+In a new poll of 2,000 American men over the age of 30, more than one-third (37%) would give up football games or other sporting events for two months if it meant they could sport a six-pack or a flat stomach.When to bolt: Deciding best time to stop sporting events due to lightning

-In all, 39% say their belly is the top physical attribute they’d change about themselves.
+In all, 39 percent say their belly is the top physical attribute they’d change about themselves.
 Of course, football season makes it quite hard for gridiron-loving dudes to get rid of the stomach flab.
-Thirty-seven percent say they usually gain weight from September to January, with 53% claiming they gain 10 pounds or more.
+Thirty-seven percent say they usually gain weight from September to January, with 53 percent claiming they gain 10 pounds or more.

 Goodbye love life, hello abs